centre-for-effective-altruism/cea-www-static/src/content/pages/donate/europe.md

 <div class="col-sm-6">

-<h3><i class="fa fa-eur"></i> Donating from continental Europe?</h3>
+<h3><i class="fa fa-eur"></i> Transnational Giving Europe</h3>

-Don’t live in the UK?
-If you live in Europe, our partners at [Transnational Giving Europe](http://www.transnationalgiving.eu/) can organise tax deductible donations from anywhere in the EU.
-Please email us at **development [at] centreforeffectivealtruism [dot] org** and we will chase up [your country’s details](http://www.transnationalgiving.eu/tge/details.aspx?id=219942&LangType=1033) for you.
+If you pay tax in Europe, our partners at [Transnational Giving Europe](http://www.transnationalgiving.eu/tge/details.aspx?id=219942&LangType=1033/) can organise tax deductible donations from anywhere in the EU.
+You can make a donation to any of the partners listed on the TGE website and they'll pass the donation on to us.
+For help, please email us at **development [at] centreforeffectivealtruism [dot] org** and we will chase up [your country’s details](http://www.transnationalgiving.eu/tge/details.aspx?id=219942&LangType=1033) for you.

 </div>